paulbarmstrong/bucket-with-objects-cdk/README.md

 import * as cdk from "aws-cdk-lib" import * as logs from "aws-cdk-lib/aws-logs" import * as s3_assets from "aws-cdk-lib/aws-s3-assets"
-import { ManagedObjectsBucket } from "cdk-managed-objects-bucket"
+import { ManagedObjectsBucket } from "@paulbarmstrong/cdk-managed-objects-bucket"
 import { Construct } from "constructs"

 export class MyStack extends cdk.Stack {